MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-azure-cli.md

 ## Filter array output with predicates

 JMESPath offers [filtering expressions](http://jmespath.org/specification.html#filterexpressions) to filter out the data displayed.
 These expressions are powerful, especially when combined with [JMESPath built-in functions](http://jmespath.org/specification.html#built-in-functions) to perform partial matches or manipulate data into a standard format.
 Filtering expressions only work on array data, and when used in any other situation, return the `null` value.
-This means that you can take the output of commands like `vm list` and filter on it to look for specific types of VMs.
+For example, you can take the output of commands like `vm list` and filter on it to look for specific types of VMs.
 The following example expands on the previous by filtering out the VM type to capture only Windows VMs and print their name.
-This is a much easier way to find a _class_ of VMs rather than manually searching their image names.

 ```azurecli
 az vm list --query '[?osProfile.windowsConfiguration!=null].name'